BluRosie/hgss-filesys-example/README.md

 # hgss filesys example
- an example project that allows easy version control of the files in your rom
+ this branch of the system changes script command 0x308 (currently 308 in dspre) to give the odd egg when the current map is the day care

 ### purpose
  have you ever looked at your hgss project and been tired of all of the compression in overlays?